JetBrains/kotlin-web-site/pages/docs/reference/javascript-dce.md

 Note that the names of functions with parameters are [mangled](js-to-kotlin-interop.html#jsname-annotation) in the generated JavaScript code.
 To keep such functions from elimination, use the mangled names in the `keep` arguments.

-## Experimental status of DCE

-As for 1.3.x versions, DCE is an experimental feature.
-Its behaviour, settings, and configuration parameters can change in future releases.